dannmorr/predicting-ibse-graduation-rate/README.md

 If it is possible to make such a prediction using readily available information it could be possible to spot performance trends, identify cohorts in need of additional resources, or for school to project target goals for improved academic outcomes.

-## Creating an environment from the environment.yml file
+## Creating an environment from the environment yml file
 To run the code in these notebook, use the terminal or an Anaconda Prompt for the following steps:

 Create the environment from the [environment.yml](https://github.com/dannmorr/predicting-ibse-graduation-rate/blob/master/environment.yml) file: